-Section 21 would temporarily change the six month separation requirement for Teachers' and State Employee's Retirement System (TSERS) retirees to a one month separation and applies to individuals retiring on or after October 1, 2019, to April 1, 2020.
-This section temporarily lifts the earnings caps for TSERS and Local Governmental Retirement System (LGERS) retirees from March 10, 2020, until expiration.
-This section also requires that any work performed between March 10, 2020, and the time that this section expires does not impact a law enforcement officer's special separation allowance benefits.
+Section 21 would temporarily change the six month separation requirement for Teachers' and State Employee's Retirement System (TSERS) retirees to a one month separation and applies to individuals retiring on or after October 1, 2019, but before April 1, 2020, who return in a position needed due to COVID-19.
+This section temporarily lifts the earnings caps for TSERS and Local Governmental Retirement System (LGERS) retirees from March 10, 2020 until expiration for those retirees who retired prior to April 1, 2020 and return in a position needed due to COVID-19.
+This section also requires that any work performed between March 10, 2020, and the time that this section expires does not impact a law enforcement officer's special separation allowance benefits if the officer returns in a position needed due to COVID-19.
+This section would become effective when it becomes law and would expire on August 1, 2020.

-Section 21.2 would extend until August 1, 2020, the validity of any probationary certificates issued to Code-enforcement officials by the North Carolina Code Officials Qualification Board under G.S.
-143-151.13 that are otherwise set to expire between March 10, 2020, and July 31, 2020.
+Section 21.2 would extend until March 12, 2021, the validity of any probationary certificates issued to Code-enforcement officials by the North Carolina Code Officials Qualification Board under G.S.
+143-151.13 that are otherwise set to expire between March 10, 2020, and March 10, 2021.